What Does the Law Say About Underage Sex in the UK and What Is The Age Of Consent In England?

 Underage sex with a minor is a topic that has dominated headlines for decades.
 But what is the actual law surrounding this controversial crime?

 In recent years, ‘sexting’ has become more and more popular.
 If you’re unfamiliar with the term, it refers to sending text messages, or any other form of communication, of a sexual nature.
 This could be anything from sending an innuendo-filled message to distributing indecent images or video.
-It is illegal to engage in sexting, or any other sexual-fuelled communication, with anyone under the age of 18.
+It is illegal to engage in sexting, or any other sexual-fuelled communication, with anyone who is under the age of 18.

-In some rare cases, the sexual assault has been committed by a young child.
+In some rare cases, sexual assault has been committed by a young child.
 The age of criminal responsibility in England, Wales and Northern Ireland is 10.
-This means that from this age onwards, a child is considered capable of committing a crime and standing trial.
+This means that from this age and onwards, a child is considered capable of committing a crime and standing trial.
 Children under this age may be given a local child curfew or placed under a child safety order.

 In Scotland, the law is different.
 The age of criminal responsibility is 8 years of age, but a child cannot be prosecuted until they are aged 12 or older.

-If you’ve been accused of serious sexual assault, even if you believe you’re innocent, it’s vital that you seek legal advice from a professional who has experience in this field.
+If you’ve been accused of having underage sex with a minor, even if you believe you’re innocent, it’s vital that you seek immediate advice from an expert sexual offences solicitor who has valuable experience in this field.